Lü (surname): Jiang clan

 The surname Lü originated from the Jiang 姜 clan, which is said to have descended from the legendary Yan Emperor.
-According to the Tang Dynasty genealogy text Yuanhe Xing Zuan, a branch of the Jiang clan was enfeoffed at the State of Lü by Yu the Great, the legendary founder of the Xia Dynasty.
+According to the Tang dynasty genealogy text Yuanhe Xing Zuan, a branch of the Jiang clan was enfeoffed at the State of Lü by Yu the Great, the legendary founder of the Xia dynasty.

-The Jiang clan was a close ally and frequent marriage partner of the Ji clan, which conquered the Shang Dynasty to establish the Zhou Dynasty in 1046/45 BC.
-Lü Shang, also known as Jiang Ziya, was the first person known in history to have the surname Lü.
-A member of the Lü lineage of the Jiang clan, he was a top general who led the Zhou army to decisively defeat the Shang at the historic Battle of Muye.
+The Jiang clan was a close ally and frequent marriage partner of the Ji clan, which conquered the Shang dynasty to establish the Zhou dynasty in 1046/45 BC.
+Lü Shang, also known as Jiang Ziya, is the first person known to have the surname.
+A member of the Lü lineage of the Jiang clan, he was a top general who led the Zhou army to defeat the Shang at the Battle of Muye.
 Another important general during the battle, Lü Ta, was also from the Lü lineage of the Jiang clan.
 After the establishment of Zhou, Lü Shang was enfeoffed at the State of Qi in modern Shandong province, which later became one of the major states of the Spring and Autumn and Warring States periods.
 Lü Shang, posthumously named Duke Tai of Qi, is considered an original ancestor of the Lü surname.

-During the Western Zhou period, the State of Lü was located near the Zhou court in modern Shaanxi.
+During the Western Zhou period, the State of Lü was near the Zhou court in modern Shaanxi.
 Inscriptions on many excavated bronzes from the period show that the Lü lineage played an active role in the Zhou court.
-Several people named Lü, including Lü Xing, Lü Gang, Lü Bo, and Lü Fuyu, were separately recorded to have participated in military campaigns, sometimes accompanying the Zhou king.
-The state was later relocated to the Nanyang basin, in present-day southern Henan, during the late Western Zhou.
+Several people named Lü, including Lü Xing, Lü Gang, Lü Bo, and Lü Fuyu, were recorded to have participated in military campaigns, sometimes accompanying the Zhou king.
+During the late Western Zhou, the state moved to the Nanyang basin, in present-day southern Henan.
 During the Spring and Autumn period, Lü was annexed by the State of Chu, a rising power in the south.
-Many people of Lü adopted the name of their former state as their surname.
+Many people of Lü adopted their former state's name as their surname.

 Ji clan

 A different, later origin of Lü was from the Wei (魏) lineage of the Ji (姬) surname.
 During the Spring and Autumn period, Prince Chong'er was exiled from the Jin and one of his followers was Wei Wuzi (魏武子).
-Chong'er later ascended the throne of Jin in 636 BC and became the Hegemon of China.
-Wei Wuzi's son, Wei Qi (魏锜) was given the fiefs of Lü and Chu (厨).
+Chong'er ascended the throne of Jin in 636 BC and became the Hegemon of China.
+Wei Wuzi's son Wei Qi (魏锜) was given the fiefs of Lü and Chu (厨).
 Many of his descendants changed their surname to Lü.